Why do deep convolutional networks generalize so poorly to small image transformations?: Ignoring the Sampling Theorem

+{\bf Corollary:} Consider a layer in a CNN with stride $s$.
+For any {\em subsequent} layer in the CNN, $r(x)$, consider the equivalent $r_2(x)$ as defined in observation 2.
+If $r_2(x)$ contains frequencies above the Nyquist frequency of $s$, then $r(x)$ is not shiftable.

+{\bf Proof:} This follows from observation 2, which states that we can calculate $r(x)$ by first computing $r_2(x)$ and then subsampling by a factor of $s$.

+Observation 2 and its corollary highlight an important difference between CNNs and linear systems.
+In a linear system, we can always avoid aliasing by {\em blurring before subsampling.} The blur removes frequencies above the Nyquist limit, so that the subsampling does not cause aliasing.
+Furthermore, since all subsequent operations are linear, they cannot introduce frequencies that were zeroed out by the blur, hence all subsequent representations are shiftable.
+But in nonlinear systems, this no longer holds.
+Even if we are careful to remove all frequencies above the Nyquist limit before sampling, there is no guarantee that the subsequent representations will remain shiftable.

-An important message of the sampling theorem is that {\em you should always blur before subsampling}.
-Translated to the language of neural networks this means that stride (i.e. subsampling) should always be combined with pooling (i.e. blurring) in the preceding layer.
+Translated to the language of neural networks the principle of blurring before subsampling means that stride (i.e. subsampling) should always be combined with pooling (i.e. blurring) in the preceding layer.
 Indeed if we have an arbitrarily deep CNN where all the layers use stride=1 followed by one layer that has a stride greater than one, then by choosing the pooling window appropriately we can guarantee that the final layer will still be shiftable.
 If we do not use appropriate pooling then there is no guarantee that this layer will be shiftable.
 Even if we use appropriate pooling that ensures that a given layer is shiftable, the subsequent nonlinearities in a CNN may not preserve the shiftability, as the nonlinearities may again introduce high frequencies.
+The recent paper of~\citep{zhang2019making} reports on experiments that add blur prior to subsampling in modern CNNs (specifically they add the blur after the ReLU operation).
+We will examine the extent that such antialiasing helps invariance in section~\ref{sec:antialiasing}.